 - 4. The current freight and logistics industry has changed significantly over the past ten years.
-This change has been driven by several factors, including: - Globalisation; - Internet and web enabled supply chain management tools; - Bar coding, stock control and inventory management systems; - Information communication technology applications; - Consolidation;
+This change has been driven by several factors, including: - Globalisation: - Internet and web enabled supply chain management tools; - Bar coding, stock control and inventory management systems; - Information communication technology applications; - Consolidation;

 - Retailer-led supply chain dominance in European market (i.e. From "push" to "pull" supply chain economics); and Service industry importance in economy. - 5.
 Given the scale of the change, the assumption can be made that the rate of change in the freight and logistics industry in the next ten years will be at least equal, if not exceed, that of the last decade, albeit some of the major ports have shown a reduction in their throughput as a result of the recent down turn in the economy. - 6.
 Total freight traffic through UK ports in 2010 was 511.9 million tonnes (Mt), a rise of 2% from 2009 however 11% lower than in 2000.
 It should be noted however, that since 2000 imports have increased by 10% however exports have been hit hard with a decrease of 24%.
-Table one highlight the top ten ports in the UK.
+Table one highlight the top ten ports in the UK; which demonstrates the pre-eminence of Milford Haven as a port within Wales.